wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

         - [keep a changelog](https://keepachangelog.com/en/1.0.0/)
         - [Common Changelog](https://common-changelog.org/)

-## Who
+## Choosing Reviewers

 Prefer a single person, other than the author, be the primary reviewer that signs off on the review.
 For complex pieces of code where knowledge is split between people, individual people can review the specific pieces they are knowledgeable about. _note_: Multiple reviewers adds significant overhead in explaining the change.

 Choose suitable reviewers.
 The best reviewers are those with in depth experience in the specific technologies being used, and with existing expertise in the codebase.
 One reviewer who goes in depth into the review is preferable to multiple shallow reviewers.
 It's best to choose reviewers before the change is made and to include the reviewers in design discussions.

 If you are added to a review you don't have time or believe you are qualified for, you should decline the review and explain why.
+If you decline a review, it's nice to provide another person who can review the change in your place.

 ## Reviewing a Change

-- [ ] start review promptly
+- [ ] Start Promptly
     - promptly means the same day you get the review.
-    - if unavailable to promptly do the review, redirect to another available reviewer, if there is no other appropriate reviewer provide an time frame.
+    - If you are unavailable to promptly do the review, redirect to another available reviewer, if there is no other appropriate reviewer provide a time frame when you will do the review..
-- [ ] seek context
+- [ ] Seek Context
     - What is this change for?
-- [ ] documentation
+- [ ] Documentation
     - Is there a written explanation of the feature others will be able to refer to later outside of the review?
     - Is there a written explanation of the change and how it is implemented?
     - How is the change architected?
-- [ ] architecture
+- [ ] Architecture
     - Does the change fit into the existing architecture?
-- [ ] test
+- [ ] Test
     - What tests offer evidence the change works as designed?
     - What tests help ensure the change will continue to work?
-    - how is the

-- Ideally, read code in entirety before leaving comments (unfortunately, most review platforms don't allow draft comments)
+- Ideally, read code in entirety before leaving comments (unfortunately, most review platforms don't allow draft comments).
+If you need to leave comments to help yourself through the review prefix them with a comment like `comment for personal use`.
-- It can be helpful to clone the branch with the change to poke the code and try it out for yourself
+- It can be helpful to clone the branch with the change to poke the code and try it out for yourself.
 - Provide high level feedback early, before moving to nit comments.
 - Ask questions about any changes you don't understand.
 Before signing off on a review you should understand the code in its entirety.